00alba00/Exercise2/README.md

 ### Data

-The dataset used in this study was sourced from a Chinese website[2], which provided an article containing approximately 500 animal names written in Chinese characters.
+The dataset used in this study (animals_ch.txt) was sourced from a Chinese website[2], which provided an article containing approximately 500 animal names written in Chinese characters.

 ***